jorishr/notes-on-backend/express/basic_setup.md

 `npx express-generator --view=<engine> --css=sass --git <dir>`

-NOTE: the --css flag can be ommitted because the sass compilation within node /express is created for dev use only.
+NOTE: the --css flag can be omitted because the sass compilation within node /express is created for dev use only.
 Use Gulp or Webpack to handle that task.
 The view files and basic server is pre-configured to run on `localhost:3000`.

 ## MVC: View
 Express is capable of handling SERVER-SIDE TEMPLATE ENGINES.
 Template engines allow us to add data to a view, and generate HTML dynamically.
 A template engine enables you to use static template files in your application.
 At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.

-### Templating engines
+### Template engines
 #### React
 You can render a React application server-side, using the `express-react-views package`.
 ```javascript